AngeloGianfelice/AI-LAB/README.md

 just run 'GrapesDetector.py command.

 **Note**: to run GrapesDetector you'll need to pass an argument:
 run ***py GrapesDetector.py train*** if you want to train your own model, ***py GrapesDetector.py test*** if you want to test a saved model.
-At the end of training the vgg and resnet models will be saved in the main project folder as 'grapes_detector_vgg' and 'grepes_detector_resnet' respectively.
+At the end of training the vgg and resnet models will be saved in the main project folder as 'grapes_detector_vgg.pt' and 'grepes_detector_resnet.pt' respectively.
 The project comes in with the models which i have already trained and tested with 4000 samples which you can test straight away.
 Have fun with it! :)